Boris Kovalchuk: Biography

 Kovalchuk was born on December 1, 1977, in Leningrad, which was then part of the Russian SFSR.
 His father is Yury Kovalchuk, who has been known to be a longtime associate of Vladimir Putin.
 In 1999 he graduated from the Faculty of Law of St. Petersburg State University.
 After graduating he worked until 2006 as a legal consultant at the Federal State Unitary Enterprise Central Research Institute "Granit", which supplies telecommunications equipments while also from 2003 to 2006 being a member of the audit commission of the Rossiya Bank which his father owns.
-In addition, durig this time, he was executive director of the non-profit "League of Honorary Consuls", director of the North-West Consulting Company, head of Consult LLC, and head of the management company "Investment Culture" which built ski resorts in Leningrad region.
+In addition, during this time, he was executive director of the non-profit "League of Honorary Consuls", director of the North-West Consulting Company, head of Consult LLC, and head of the management company "Investment Culture" which built ski resorts in Leningrad region.

 On March 9, 2006, he was appointed assistant in the secretariat of then First Deputy Prime Minister of Russia, Dmitry Medvedev.
 In November 2009 he was appointed Acting Chairman of the Management Board of Inter RAO, after Yevgeny Dod went to the board of RusHydro.
 In the summer of 2010 he was approved as the full-time chairman of Inter RAO, which he did until March 2024.